TeamWin/android_device_htc_endeavoru/README.md

-cm-11.0 device tree for HTC One X (endeavoru)
+TWRP device tree for HTC One X (endeavoru)